keitharowe/blog/_posts/2021-03-26-aztek-2-day-innovation-day.markdown

 - <i class="icon-smile">Do<i class="icon-check"></i> [Umbraco Unattended Installs](#umbraco-unattended-installs) - AztekWeb.com Upgrade

 ## Azure Prepaid Compute
 Microsoft would rather have customers on a prepaid plan for numerous reasons.
-When moving to the new plans they offer significant discounts on the main "cloud" functions such as virtal machines or compute.
+When moving to the new plans they offer significant discounts on the main "cloud" functions such as virtual machines or compute.
 We moved our core dev and uat infrastructure over to this new prepaid plan.
 * Moved the dev and uat servers to a new prepaid plan to save approx 40%
 * Took a good amount of reading about the different levels, restrictions and options
-* Read about Azure File Storage; currently our servers are not on the levels that qualifiy for discounts
+* Read about Azure File Storage; currently our servers are not on the levels that qualify for discounts

 ### References
 * [https://docs.microsoft.com/en-us/azure/virtual-machines/prepay-reserved-vm-instances#buy-a-reserved-vm-instance](https://docs.microsoft.com/en-us/azure/virtual-machines/prepay-reserved-vm-instances#buy-a-reserved-vm-instance)

 ## Static Site Generators
 Wow.
 How awesome is this blog?
 Markdown.
 GitHub.
 No CSS?
 Brilliant!
-* Learned about Jekyll, templating, static HTML generation, font awesome, and GitHub Pages
+* Learned about Jekyll, templates, static HTML generation, font awesome, and GitHub Pages
 * Uninstalled and reinstalled about 5 times
 * More command line; more compile issues; another local webserver?
 * Ruby and Gems!
-* GitHub built in worfklows for publishing and free hosting
+* GitHub built in workflows for publishing and free hosting
 * Maybe try a custom domain next?
 * <span class="icon-heart"></span> Markdown